henriquetorquato/henriquetorquato.github.io/all_collections/_posts/2025-05-04-hack-the-box-machine-nocturnal.md

 ![Admin's page](/docs/assets/2025-05/htb-nocturnal-4.png)

-From here, I can access the source code and create backups.
+From this page, I can access the source code and create backups.

 Looking at the source code of the admin page, the building of the `zip` command looks really problematic, and susceptible to command injection.